-Grid Integration
+LSF or SGE Grid Integration

-If you plan to use a host grid with ElectricAccelerator, the following list shows the relationship between ElectricAccelerator components and the grid management software, such as LSF or Oracle Grid Engine.
+If you plan to use a host grid with ElectricAccelerator, the following list shows the relationship between ElectricAccelerator components and the LSF or SGE grid management software.

 - Electric Make (eMake) does not interact directly with grid management software-Electric Make can run inside or outside of a grid. - Electric Agent/EFS software is designed to run on grid execution hosts.
-While the Agent/EFS does not "talk" to grid management software, the Agent/EFS can be activated by it, effectively creating a dynamically sized ElectricAccelerator cluster. - Cluster Manager interfaces with the grid management software to add or subtract machines to/from the ElectricAccelerator cluster as build demands increase or decrease.
+While the Agent/EFS does not "talk" to grid management software, the Agent/EFS can be activated by it, effectively creating a dynamically sized ElectricAccelerator cluster. - Cluster Manager interfaces with the LSF or SGE grid management software to add or subtract machines to/from the ElectricAccelerator cluster as build demands increase or decrease.